+This includes

+all settings of

+the controller

+except I/O,

+Master Spindle,

+Rundowns, PSets

+or Jobs.

-- Operations: This includes PSets and Jobs. - I/O: This includes I/O settings for the local I/O, Anybus, Modbus, and EtherNet/IP. - Configuration: This includes all settings of the controller except I/O, Master Spindle, Rundowns, PSets or Jobs. - Results: This includes all rundown data /information
+- Operations: This includes PSets and Jobs.

+- I/O: This includes I/O settings for the local I/O, Anybus, Modbus, and Ethernet/IP.

+- Spindle: This includes any Master Spindle setup (i.e. number of